owntone/owntone-server/docs/alsa.md

 ```

 Using the information above, we can see 3 soundcards that we could use with
-`forked-daap` with the first soundcard having a number of seperate mixer devices
+OwnTone with the first soundcard having a number of seperate mixer devices
 (volume control) for headphone and the interal speakers - we'll configure the
 server to use both these and also the E30 device.
 The server configuration for
 theese multiple outputs would be: